gholdman1/graphenemodeling/doc/source/index.rst

 GrapheneModeling
 ================

-GrapheneModeling makes it easy to model graphene!
+Graphene is one of the most heavily studied materials of the past two decades.
+A large amount of literature has been written on its properties and applications.
+Thousands of papers are published each year.
+As such, staying up-to-date on graphene literature is difficult, albeit necessary for the advancement of its study.
+Review articles are a popular way to maintain awareness.
+However, these are published sporadically and can become obsolete quickly after publication.

-Graphene research has exploded in the past two decades.
-As such, a large amount of literature has been written from theoretical descriptions to some experimental verification.
-The singular goal of GrapheneModeling is to compile the most important literature as executable Python code into one package for the use of the community.
-Think Wikipedia for graphene, but with code.
+As an open source package, GrapheneModeling attempts to solve this issue.
+The singular goal of GrapheneModeling is to compile the most important literature on graphene's properties and maintain the results as executable Python code.
+By working as a community, we can reduce each other's ramp-up time and can push the boundaries of knowledges ever faster.

-Are you a research group looking to explain your experiment with theory?

-Are you an early graduate student getting up to speed on graphene literature?

-Are you a software company looking to incorporate graphene models into your code?

 Install GrapheneModeling today!